credibledoc/credible-doc/iso-8583-packer/doc/tag/tag-packer.md

 with [MsgValue](https://github.com/credibledoc/credible-doc/blob/master/iso-8583-packer/src/main/java/com/credibledoc/iso8583packer/message/MsgValue.java)
 pairs contain `TAG` or `fieldNum` subfields.

-The `TAG` or `fieldNum` subfields used for identification of message fields.
+The `TAG` or `fieldNum` subfields are used for identification of message fields.
-The following Wiki pages describe the `TAG` subfield as the `type`, see [Type-length-value](https://en.wikipedia.org/wiki/Type-length-value) or as the `key`, see the [KLV](https://en.wikipedia.org/wiki/KLV) pages.
+The following Wiki pages describe the `TAG` subfield as a `type`, see [Type-length-value](https://en.wikipedia.org/wiki/Type-length-value) or as the `key`, see the [KLV](https://en.wikipedia.org/wiki/KLV) pages.